History of tuberculosis: Nineteenth century

-Epidemic tuberculosis

 In the 18th and 19th century, tuberculosis (TB) had become epidemic in Europe, showing a seasonal pattern.
 In the 18th century, TB had a mortality rate as high as 900 deaths (800–1000) per 100,000 population per year in Western Europe, including in places like London, Stockholm and Hamburg.
-Similar death rate occurred in North America.
+A similar death rate occurred in North America.
 In the United Kingdom, epidemic TB may have peaked around 1750, as suggested by mortality data.

 In the 19th century, TB killed about a quarter of the adult population of Europe.
 In western continental Europe, epidemic TB may have peaked in the first half of the 19th century.
 In addition, between 1851 and 1910, around four million died from TB in England and Wales – more than one third of those aged 15 to 34 and half of those aged 20 to 24 died from TB.
 By the late 19th century, 70–90% of the urban populations of Europe and North America were infected with the Mycobacterium tuberculosis, and about 80% of those individuals who developed active TB died of it.
 However, mortality rates began declining in the late 19th century throughout Europe and the United States.

 At the time, tuberculosis was called the robber of youth, because the disease had higher death rate among young people.
 Other names included the Great White Plague and the White Death, where the "white" was due to the extreme anaemic pallor of those infected.
 In addition, TB has been called by many as the "Captain of All These Men of Death".